hansroh/skitai/README.rst

 You can use Django Query Set as SQL generator for Skitai's asynchronous query execution.
 But it has some limitations.

-- just select query and prefetch_related () will be ignored
+- just vaild only select query and prefetch_related () will be ignored
-- only effetive on PostgreSQL
+- effetive on PostgreSQL and SQLite3

 .. code:: python